 What is the Pension Tracing Service?

 Most pension schemes have to send you a statement each year outlining your pension pot.
-It is possible to lose contact with your pension provider.
-Perhaps you’ve changed address or you weren’t aware of the pension scheme back in the day.
+But it is possible to lose contact with your pension provider.
+Perhaps you’ve moved house or weren’t aware you were enrolled with a specific pension scheme.

 The Pension Tracing Service can help you re-establish contact with your pension schemes.